 Responsible purchasing practices are crucial for improving working conditions in the factories and long-term supplier contracts are of fundamental importance.
-We try to conclude contracts with as many suppliers as possible in order to create a clear legal framework for the entire production process.
+We try to summarises all indices.
+An analysis using the conclude contracts with as many suppliers methodology described is mandatory and as possible in order to create a clear legal forms the basis for the inclusion of a new framework for the entire production process. sourcing country.
 These contracts clearly regulate the following points, among others: